Integrated organic inference (IOI): A reconciliation of statistical paradigms: Examples

 On the other hand, with regard to the beliefs that were held about the correlation coefficient $\tau$ before the data were observed, let us assume that conditional on all other parameters being known, the scenario of interest of Section~\ref{sec5} would apply if the general parameter $\theta_j$ was taken as being $\tau$, with the interval $[\theta_{j0}, \theta_{j1}]$ in this scenario now being specified as the interval $[-\varepsilon, \varepsilon]$, where $\varepsilon \geq 0$.
 As a result, we will now discuss how the full conditional post-data density of $\tau$ will be constructed by using the type of bispatial inference outlined in Section~\ref{sec5}, which implies that it will be denoted as the density $b(\tau\,|\,\mu_x,\mu_y,\sigma_x^2,\sigma_y^2,{\tt z})$.

 In this respect, let us begin by pointing out that since, if all parameters except $\tau$ are known, there exists no sufficient set of univariate statistics for $\tau$ that contains only one statistic that is not an ancillary statistic, it would seem reasonable to assume that the test statistic $T({\tt z})$, as generally defined in Section~\ref{sec5}, is the maximum likelihood estimator of $\tau$ given that all other parameters are known.
 It can be shown that this maximum likelihood estimator is the value $\bm\hat{\tau}$ that solves the following cubic equation: Now, it is well known that a maximum likelihood estimator of a parameter is usually asymptotically normally distributed with mean equal to the true value of the parameter, and variance equal to the inverse of the Fisher information with respect to that parameter.
 (To clarify, this is the Fisher information obtained via differentiating the logarithm of the likelihood function with respect to the parameter concerned.)
-For this reason, if $n$ is large, the sampling density function of the maximum likelihood estimator $\bm\hat{\tau}$ just defined can be approximately expressed as follows: where ${\cal I}(\tau)$ is the Fisher information of the likelihood function in this example with respect to $\tau$ assuming all other parameters are known, which is in fact given by:
+For this reason, if $n$ is large, the sampling density function of the maximum likelihood estimator $\bm\hat{\tau}$ just defined can be approximately expressed as follows: where $\mathcal{I}(\tau)$ is the Fisher information of the likelihood function in this example with respect to $\tau$ assuming all other parameters are known, which is in fact given by: Using this approximation, the hypotheses $H_{P}$ and $H_{S}$ defined in Section~\ref{sec5} that are applicable in the case where $\bm\hat{\tau} \leq 0$, i.e.\ the hypotheses in equations~(\ref{equ5}) and~(\ref{equ6}), can now be expressed as:

-Using this approximation, the hypotheses $H_{P}$ and $H_{S}$ defined in Section~\ref{sec5} that are applicable in the case where $\bm\hat{\tau} \leq 0$, i.e.\ the hypotheses in equations~(\ref{equ5}) and~(\ref{equ6}), can now be expressed as: where $\widehat{T}^*$ is the estimator $\bm\hat{\tau}$ calculated exclusively on the basis of an as-yet-unobserved sample of $n$ additional data points $\{(X_i^*, Y_i^*):i=1,2,\ldots,n\}$ drawn from the bivariate normal density function being studied, and $\Phi( )$ is again the standard normal distribution function.
+where $\widehat{T}^*$ is the estimator $\bm\hat{\tau}$ calculated exclusively on the basis of an as-yet-unobserved sample of $n$ additional data points $\{(X_i^*, Y_i^*):i=1,2,\ldots,n\}$ drawn from the bivariate normal density function being studied, and $\Phi( )$ is again the standard normal distribu\-tion function.
 On the other hand, the hypotheses $H_{P}$ and $H_{S}$ that apply if $\bm\hat{\tau} > 0$, i.e.\ the hypotheses in equations~(\ref{equ10}) and~(\ref{equ7}), can now be expressed as:

 We should point out that if the estimator $\bm\hat{\tau}$ did indeed have the normal distribution given in equation~(\ref{equ51}), then it can be easily shown that this estimator would satisfy the second criterion given in Section~\ref{sec5} for being a valid test statistic $T({\tt z})$, which would in turn imply that the hypotheses $H_{P}$ and $H_{S}$ as defined in equations~(\ref{equ48}) and~(\ref{equ49}) would be equivalent, and also that these hypotheses as defined in equations~(\ref{equ50}) and~(\ref{equ45}) would be equivalent.